Twelve Tribes communities: Expansion

 By 1989, the church had become widely accepted in Island Pond and grew substantially during the 1980s and 1990s, opening branches in several different countries, including the Czech Republic, Canada, Australia, Brazil, Spain, Germany, Argentina, and the United Kingdom.
 During this expansion in the early 1990s, the group used the name Messianic Communities, until 1995 when the group became known as the Twelve Tribes.

 Through the mid-2000s, the group remained controversial, with allegations of child labor, custodial interference, and illegal homeschooling.
 In 2006, the Tribes re-established a community in Chattanooga.
 This group also established its 12th and final tribe, Benjamin—named after the historical Tribe of Benjamin of Israel—centered around the American southeast.
 In 2006, the group held a reunion in Chattanooga commemorating the occasion.
 The Tribes opened a new Yellow Deli in Chattanooga in 2008, nearly 30 years after leaving Chattanooga.

-Death of founder
+Death of the group's founder

 The founder of the Tribes, Elbert Eugene Spriggs Jr. (May 18, 1937 – January 11, 2021), died in 2021 while visiting his Hiddenite, North Carolina, property.
-Within the Tribes Spriggs was also known as "the anointed one" and by the Hebrew name "Yoneq".
+Within the Tribes, Spriggs was also known as "the anointed one" and by the Hebrew name "Yoneq".